seenashafai/jeffbot-v3/README.md

 }
 ```

+_Server Deployment Package_:

+For deployment onto a server (i.e. for 24/7 uptime), use instead the files inside the Server Deployment Package.
+Inside the folder, `server.js` replaces `app.js`, and the only other file required is `config.js` which should be set up as explained above.
+The style, syntax, and index files can also be found in the SDP, but don't necessarily need to be used.

 _Additional Notes_:

 The message must be deleted and reposted, rather than edited as Discord's Terms of Service do not allow editing of other users' messages for obvious reasons